89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 ⚠️ **BE CAREFUL**:⚠️  THIS IS EXPERIMENTAL, JUST FOOD FOR THOUGHTS

+⚠️ **BE CAREFUL**:⚠️  BUG REPORTS FOR THIS TYPE OF EXPERIMENTS WILL BE TREATED WITH VERY LOW PRIORITY

 # Using a stable-release distribution

 Lots of people prefer to run a distribution following a stable-LTS release cycle